Matt Glennon

 Matthew William Glennon (born 8 October 1978) is an English former professional footballer who played as a goalkeeper.

-A graduate of the Bolton Wanderers Academy, he spent 1997 to 2001 at the club without making a first team appearance.
+A graduate of the Bolton Wanderers Academy, he spent 1997 to 2001 at the club without making a first-team appearance.
 Instead he spent part of 1999 on loan at Port Vale, and part of 2000 on loan at Stockport County and then Bristol Rovers; he played just one game for Rovers, and never made it onto the pitch for Port Vale or Stockport County.

-He did manage to find regular football on loan at Carlisle United in the 2000–01 campaign, before securing a £50,000 move to Hull City in June 2001.
-He returned to Carlisle on a free transfer in October 2002, and helped the club to win promotion out of the Conference National as winners of the 2005 play-off Final.
-He then switched to Scottish side Falkirk, before signing with St Johnstone in January 2006, where he managed to score a goal.
+He did manage to find regular football on loan at Carlisle United in the 2000–01 campaign before securing a £50,000 move to Hull City in June 2001.
+He returned to Carlisle on a free transfer in October 2002.
+He helped the club to win promotion out of the Conference National as winners of the 2005 play-off final.
+He then switched to the Scottish side Falkirk before signing with St Johnstone in January 2006, where he managed to score a goal.

 Glennon returned to England in June 2006 to play for Huddersfield Town.
 He spent four years with the club, making over 100 appearances, before he joined Bradford City in January 2010.
-He moved on to Stockport County in September 2010, and became the first choice keeper from his arrival up until his departure in January 2012.
-He then joined Chester, and helped the club to win the Northern Premier League title in 2011–12.
-He signed with FC Halifax Town in July 2012, and helped the club to win promotion out of the Conference North in May 2013.
-He had a loan spell with Buxton in 2016, and also spent time with Scarborough Athletic, before making his final appearance in football for AFC Emley in February 2017.
+He moved on to Stockport County in September 2010 and became the first-choice keeper from his arrival until his departure in January 2012.
+He then joined Chester and helped the club to win the Northern Premier League title in 2011–12.
+He signed with FC Halifax Town in July 2012 and helped the club to win promotion out of the Conference North in May 2013.
+He had a loan spell with Buxton in 2016.
+He also spent time with Scarborough Athletic before making his final appearance in football for AFC Emley in February 2017.

 Club career

 Bolton Wanderers

-Born in Stockport, Greater Manchester, Glennon started as a trainee at Bolton Wanderers, but could not break into the first team and after unsuccessful loan spells at First Division clubs Port Vale and Stockport County, he finally made his professional debut on loan at Second Division side Bristol Rovers in a 0–0 draw with Wigan Athletic at the Memorial Stadium on 16 September 2000, and was described as "impressive" after making "important saves from Kevin Nicholls and Simon Haworth".
+Born in Stockport, Greater Manchester, Glennon started as a trainee at Bolton Wanderers, but could not break into the first-team and after unsuccessful loan spells at First Division clubs Port Vale and Stockport County, he finally made his professional debut on loan at Second Division side Bristol Rovers in a 0–0 draw with Wigan Athletic at the Memorial Stadium on 16 September 2000, and was described as "impressive" after making "important saves from Kevin Nicholls and Simon Haworth".
 However, he was not picked again by "Pirates" boss Ian Holloway.
 He joined Third Division side Carlisle United on loan in November 2000.
 He played 29 games for the "Cumbrians" in the 2000–01 season.
 In January 2001 he turned down a transfer to Bristol Rovers, that would have been worth around £250,000 for Bolton, saying that he was happy to remain on loan at Ian Atkins's Carlisle.